oat-sa/taohub-articles/forge/manage-processes/export-in-processes.md

 ![](../resources/processes-export.png)

-The Export box is displayed when a process or a class is selected in the Processes library and when you click on the Export action.\
+The Export box is displayed when a process or a class is selected in the Processes library and when you click on the Export action.<br/>

 When you export your data, you have just to indicate the data you want.